-There was another steep section in front of us, but more wide and more overgrown.
+There was another steep section in front of us, but wider and more overgrown.

 After climbing the next steep part, the KST was already visible, which was making us much happier.

-The only problem that it was another 1000ft of gradual elevation gain to get there.
+The only problem was that it was another 1000ft of gradual elevation gain to get there.

 Ohh, Yesss....more bushwhack time!!!

-Meantime the weather got cooler, some clouds rolled in, the views were amazing!
+Meantime the weather got cooler, some clouds rolled in, and the views were amazing!